Top 10 Tips for Retiring From Your Job

 5. Get health insurance.
 Investigate options for healthcare coverage and know the costs.
 Meet with a member of the Human Resources staff so that you are fully aware of any post-retirement benefits offered and the implications for your transition.

 6. Meet with a financial planner.
 Consult a financial planner to gain a realistic view of your retirement income.
-Visit the Social Security Administration website to obtain an estimate of your benefits.
+Visit the Social Security Administration website or your local office to obtain an estimate of your benefits.
 Reach out to representatives from your pension or 401k plans to identify your income potential from those sources.

 7. Get references.
 Secure references from key individuals at your organization while you are still in close contact.
 Many retirees decide to return to the workforce or pursue volunteer positions which require recommendations.